 - We have worked with private foundation clients to structure investments abroad and avoid the imposition of U.S. taxes.
 The firm successfully prosecuted a number of private letter rulings before the Internal Revenue Service National Office to approve one of these tax-saving approaches.

-- After a number of national law firms and accounting firms had failed, we were asked to contest the revocation of the exemption of a multi-million dollar affiliate of a nationally-known health care system.
-Through difficult negotiations and inventive planning, we were able to structure a solution that met the requirements of the IRS and maintained exempt status.
+- We successfully challenged the revocation of the exemption of a multi-million dollar affiliate of a nationally known health care system by structuring a solution that met the requirements of the IRS to maintain exempt status.